- Difficult to replicate.

-For example, when User A accesses a page, the page is loaded on the local browser of User A. Because the loading duration of the page is affected by factors such as the region, network, browser, or carrier, the actual situation occurred when User A accessed the page cannot be replicated.
+For example, when User A visits a page, the page is loaded on the browser of User A. The time consumed for loading the page is affected by factors such as the region, network, browser, and carrier.
+Therefore, the actual situation that occurred when User A accessed the page is difficult to be replicated.

-Most browser monitoring services use the PerformanceTiming object to obtain the full page loading time, which does not include loading information of static resources.
-As a result, the performance bottleneck cannot be located.
+Most frontend monitoring projects use the PerformanceTiming object to obtain the loading time of the full page, which excludes the loading time of static resources.
+Therefore, performance bottlenecks cannot be identified.

-ARMS browser monitoring can use the source map to find the real location of the error in code and use the user behavior backtracking feature to replicate the JS error.
-This allows developers to quickly locate errors in source code and corresponding code blocks.
+The ARMS frontend monitoring feature can use the source map to find the real location of the error in code and use the user behavior backtracking feature to replicate the JS error.
+This allows developers to locate errors in the source code and corresponding code blocks with efficiency.

-To comprehensively monitor frontend applications, you must install the ARMS agent for your frontend applications.
+To comprehensively monitor applications, you must install the ARMS agent for your applications.
 Select a method to install the ARMS agent as needed.
 For more information, see Browser monitoring overview.

 Step 2: View the error overview